-Hand out the Student Worksheets and allow the students to interpret the lesson themselves, or read the Maker Connect text aloud to set the scene.
+Hand out the Student Worksheets and allow the students to interpret the activity themselves, or read the Maker "Connect” text aloud to set the scene.

-Students should initially work independently or in pairs, spending a few minutes to generate as many ideas as they can to solve the problem.
-They can use the bricks from the LEGO® set during the brainstorming process, or sketch out their ideas in the space provided on the worksheet.
+Students should initially work independently, spending three minutes to generate as many ideas as they can to solve the problem.
+They can use the bricks from the LEGO set during the brainstorming process, or sketch out their ideas in the space provided on the worksheet.

 It is important for students to spend time tinkering with the LEGO® bricks in order to generate ideas.
 The goal of tinkering is to explore as many solutions as possible.
 You can use the tinkering examples at the end of these materials for inspiration, or as a means for getting started.